odoe/learn-dojo/posts/dojo-widget-middleware.md

 ]);
 ```

-With a `store` and a `process` ready to, we can use them in a widget that will display our list of users.
+With a `store` and a `process` ready to go, we can use them in a widget that will display our list of users.

 ```tsx
 // src/widgets/Users/Users.tsx